FAQ’S FOR PARTICIPANTS

 Q: Why can’t you see that this wasn’t an accident when I have already explained the circumstances to my Provider?

 A: Most generally, we do not have access to medical records.
 Instead we are only provided with diagnosis code information.

 For more information on third party liability, please refer to Article 15 in the SPD titled "Subrogation and Reimbursement".

 Q. How do I request a hours and contributions statement?

-A. A hours statement can be requested by calling 1-866-342-6555 or emailing firstname.lastname@example.org.
+A. A hours statement can be obtained by logging in to the Participant Portal, by calling 1-866-342-6555 or emailing email@example.com.
 A written authorization is necessary for hours to be sent to anyone other than the participant.

 Q. How do I give authorization to send my hours information to a third party?